PauloPhagula/site/_posts/2024-05-05-thank-you-armand-for-the-carquinyolis.md

-In the stillness of the night, beneath the luminous gaze of the moon, our family convened around the table, eager to indulge in a delicacy from the verdant and mountainous realm known as Catalan.
+In the stillness of the night, beneath the luminous gaze of the moon, our family convened around the table, eager to indulge in a delicacy from the verdant and mountainous realm known as Catalonia.

 Bearing the name Carquinyolis, these biscuits, adorned with chocolate, bestowed upon our senses a dual sensation: a firmness that challenged our teeth yet